-3.2.1.3 Procedure for products that are tested with 300 g/m2 application amount
+3.2.1.3 Procedure for products that are tested with 300 g/m2 application amount The categorisation of the products can be found in the product matrix.

 If necessary, mix the components as specified by manufacturer.
-Transfer the sample in excess onto a pre-weighed glass plate (see 2.3) and spread it with a notched trowel TKB-B1 (60° blade angle) in one stroke.
+Transfer the sample in excess onto a pre-weighed glass plate (see 2.3, loading factor see 3.2.1) and spread it with a notched trowel TKB-B1 or 07-T according to DIN EN ISO 6076:2023-12 (60° blade angle) in one stroke.
 This shall be carried out in such a way that the sample is uniformly structured across the whole area.
 Full coverage application in glass dishes with a flat bottom and a rim is performed if the above procedure cannot be applied to products with low viscosity.
 Weigh the plate back and record the weight of the specimen.
 The sample must weigh $300 \pm 10 \text{ g/m}^2$.
 A higher application amount is possible if requested by the ordering body.